As Canadian rail blockade drags on, police use caution due to legacy of past violence

-Public Safety Minister Bill Blair said on Thursday that the Royal Canadian Mounted Police (RCMP) had retreated from Wet’suwet’en land to a nearby town.
+Public Safety Minister Bill Blair said on Thursday that the Royal Canadian Mounted Police (RCMP) had agreed to retreat from Wet’suwet’en land to a nearby town.
 The move “should bring us to a point now where the matter can be resolved,” he said.

+But Molly Wickham, a spokeswoman for the Wet’suwet’en Gidimt’en clan, said the RCMP had not yet left their land and added that the announcement “feels a lot like a media strategy” to diffuse the protests.

 The Wet’suwet’en have been fighting the pipeline for a decade, but tensions built up since police made arrests and cleared protesters in January 2019.
-A December ruling by a B.C. court led to this month’s arrests.
+A December ruling by a British Columbia court led to this month’s arrests.

 “We don’t have a role in the underlying issues of the event and we’re not in a position to resolve them.
 Protests and demonstrations are often complex in nature ... our goal is to preserve the peace and maintain a safe environment,” said Ontario Provincial Police (OPP) spokeswoman Lori Lobinowich.